Skip to main content

 info

 Before proceeding, ensure that your database version and OS are supported, and that you meet the hardware recommendations.
-See System Requirements for details.
+For more details, see System Requirements.

 Installation

-The installation package for UDMG Server is provided with a standard RPM installation package to perform the following:
+UDMG Server is distributed as a standard RPM package that performs the following actions:

 • Creation of a dedicated system user udmg and group udmg